rrigato/architecture/refactoring/second_edition.md

 - To get around constructor limitations (like python ```__init__``` having to return ```None```), wrap the class instantiation into a factory function that instantiates/returns the object while applying any custom business logic

+# inheritance_ch13
+- if you can change and understand the base class without breaking/understanding the sub class, then inheritance might be a good fit

+> favor object composition over class inheritance

+- create a new object that provides the needed functionality that the base class calls instead of creating subclasses

+- Do not use inheritance if every method on the supertype does not apply to the subtype

+- Do not use inheritance if the subclass can be easily broken/is tightly coupled to the superclass

+- The impression that the function based refactorings averaged 3-5 pages while the inheritance based refactorings were 5-15 pages on average demonstrates while I bias towards function based solutions